Xiongnu: Xiongnu hierarchy

-The ruler of the Xiongnu was called the Chanyu.
-Under him were the Tuqi Kings.
+The ruler of the Xiongnu was called the chanyu.
+Under him were the tuqi kings.
 The Tuqi King of the Left was normally the heir presumptive.
-Next lower in the hierarchy came more officials in pairs of left and right: the guli, the army commanders, the great governors, the danghu and the gudu.
-Beneath them came the commanders of detachments of one thousand, of one hundred, and of ten men.
-This nation of nomads, a people on the march, was organized like an army.
+Below him in the hierarchy were more officials in pairs of left and right: the guli, the army commanders, the great governors, the danghu and the gudu.
+Beneath them were the commanders of detachments of one thousand, of one hundred, and of ten men.
+This nation of nomads, was organized like an army.

 After Modu, later leaders formed a dualistic system of political organisation with the left and right branches of the Xiongnu divided on a regional basis.
 The chanyu or shanyu, a ruler equivalent to the Emperor of China, exercised direct authority over the central territory.
-Longcheng (龍城) became the annual meeting place and served as the Xiongnu capital.
+Longcheng (around the Khangai Mountains, Otuken) (Chinese: 龍城; Mongolian: Luut; lit.
+"Dragon City") became the annual meeting place and served as the Xiongnu capital.
 The ruins of Longcheng were found south of Ulziit District, Arkhangai Province in 2017.

 North of Shanxi with the Tuqi King of the Left was holding the area north of Beijing and the Tuqi King of the Right was holding the Ordos Loop area as far as Gansu.

-When the Xiongnu had been driven north, to today's Mongolia.

-Marriage diplomacy with Han China
+Marriage diplomacy with Han dynasty

 In the winter of 200 BC, following a Xiongnu siege of Taiyuan, Emperor Gaozu of Han personally led a military campaign against Modu Chanyu.
 At the Battle of Baideng, he was ambushed, reputedly by Xiongnu cavalry.
 The emperor was cut off from supplies and reinforcements for seven days, only narrowly escaping capture.